Iran announces further easing of virus measures

 Rouhani said museums and historical sites across Iran will reopen to the public on Sunday and holy shrines the following day.

-He had last week announced the limited reopening of holy sites after Eid al-Fitr, which marks the end of the Muslim fasting month of Ramazan and is to start on Sunday.
+He had last week announced the limited reopening of holy sites after Eid al-Fitr, which marks the end of the Muslim fasting month of Ramadan and is to start Sunday.

 The shrines would be open for only six hours a day while observing health protocols, he said at the time.